vuetifyjs/nuxt-module/docs/guide/styling/common-setup.md

 ### Vuetify 4 Features

-If you are using Vuetify 4 (or compatible versions), you can configure specific style features like `colors` and `utilities`.
+If you are using Vuetify 4, you can configure specific style features like `colors` and `utilities`.

 - `colors`: Enable/disable the standard colors palette.
 Default: `true`.
 - `utilities`: Enable/disable the standard utilities.
 Default: `true`.